Flyingbolt: Chasing career

 Flyingbolt ended his season with a win when carrying the welter burden of 12 st 7 lbs in the Irish Grand National over three and a quarter miles at Fairyhouse, beating Height O'Fashion (by 2 lengths) and the previous year's winner Splash, giving them 40 lbs and 42 lbs respectively (Form Book: in touch and waited with, led half-way, pushed out run-in, comfortably).
 When Arkle (carrying 12-0) won the same race 2 years previously, he beat Height O'Fashion by a length and a quarter, giving her 30 lbs, 10 lbs less than Flyingbolt had conceded.

-The magnitude of Flyingbolt's achievement can be gauged from the fact that Height O'Fashion had earlier in the season won one of Ireland's premier races, the Troytown Handicap Chase at Navan, carrying the top-weight of 12 stone, only to be comfortably beaten by Flyingbolt in the Irish National a few months later when carrying just 9st 9lbs, almost 3 stone less than Flyingbolt carried in the race.
+The magnitude of Flyingbolt's achievement can be gauged from the fact that Height O'Fashion had earlier in the season won one of Ireland's premier races, the Troytown Handicap Chase at Navan, carrying the top-weight of 12 stone whilst giving between 25lbs and 35lbs to all of the other runners, only to be comfortably beaten by Flyingbolt in the Irish National a few months later when carrying just 9st 9lbs, almost 3 stone less than Flyingbolt carried in the race.
 The third horse, Splash, who carried 9-7 and finished 12 lengths behind Flyingbolt in the National whilst in receipt of 3 stone, also won the Troytown when carrying 11-13 in 1964.
 Flyingbolt is the only Irish National winner since 1946 to have carried 12-7 to victory and as the conditions of this race have since changed in terms of the top weight, it is unlikely that such a weight will be carried in it again.

 In their race report, The Irish Field were prompted to say; "We are faced with the amazing and inescapable conclusion that, in theory, he is no more than a pound behind Arkle, and, depending on weather conditions, might even be slightly superior if they met."
 Taaffe reflected on Flyingbolt's performance in his autobiography when he said:

 "Flyingbolt won the 1966 Irish National very easily from Arkle's old rival Height O'Fashion.
 He settled down beautifully and I was surprised how well he stayed.
 If top weight worried him, it never showed.
 He made winning look an easy thing that day.
 Once again I was reminded that I was alternating between the king and crown prince of chasing.
 More than ever, it now seemed only a matter of time before he took over from Arkle."